iremugurlu/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures

-This repository contains fundeamental algorithms, data structures and practice exercises I have used to prepare for the technical interviews.
+This repository contains fundamental algorithms, data structures and practice exercises I have used to prepare for the technical interviews.

 Main used resources are: